sumanrox/sumanrox/README.md

 - 🔭 I’m currently working at [LoginSoft](https://www.loginsoft.com/) as a cybersecurity professional.
 - 🛠️ I specialize in **Penetration Testing**, **Vulnerability Assessment**, and **Ethical Hacking**.
 - 🌱 I’m training for the [CEH Master](https://www.eccouncil.org/train-certify/ceh-master/) certification to deepen my cybersecurity expertise.
-- 👯 Previously, I worked at [Wipro](https://www.wipro.com/), where I gained extensive experience in IT security and consulting.
+- 👯 Previously, I worked at [Wipro](https://www.wipro.com/), where I gained extensive experience in techical support and consulting.
 - 💼 Check out my professional journey on [LinkedIn](https://www.linkedin.com/in/sumanrox/).
 - 👨‍💻 Explore my projects on [GitHub](https://github.com/sumanrox), where I showcase my work on security tools, CTF challenges, and more.
 - 📝 I occasionally share insights and write-ups on CTFs at [GitBook](https://sumanroy.gitbook.io/).